Kathenae/WorkStack/README.md

 3. Set the QUEUE_CONNECTION variable in the .env file to 'redis'.
 Then you can start the Laravel queue worker by running the following command `php artisan queue:work`

-4. If you're on linux you can install it by runningn `sudo apt install redis-server` on the terminal and start it by running `sudo systemctl start redis-server.service` or any equivalent commands depending on the distribution you're using
+4. If you're on linux you can install it by running `sudo apt install redis-server` on the terminal and start it by running `sudo systemctl start redis-server.service` or any equivalent commands depending on the distribution you're using